The global moduli theory of symplectic varieties: Preliminaries

 \section{Preliminaries}

 A complex variety $X$ is said to have rational singularities if it is normal and for any resolution of singularities $\pi:Y \to X$ and any $i > 0$ one has $R^i\pi_*\sO_Y = 0$.
-Recall that the Fujiki class $\scrC$ consists of all those compact complex varieties which are meromorphically dominated by a compact Kähler manifold, see \cite[\S 1]{Fuj78}.
-This is equivalent to saying that there is a resolution of singularities by a compact Kähler manifold by Lemma 1.1 of op. cit.
+Recall that the Fujiki class $\scrC$ consists of all those compact complex varieties which are meromorphically dominated by a compact Kähler manifold, see \cite[Definition~1.1]{Fuj78}.
+This is equivalent to saying that there is a resolution of singularities by a compact Kähler manifold by \cite[Lemma~1.1]{Fuj78}.

 The following lemma is well-known; we refer to \cite[Lemma 2.1]{BL16} for a proof.

 \begin{lemma} Let $\pi:Y\to X$ be a proper bimeromorphic morphism where $X$ is a complex variety with rational singularities.
 Then, $\pi^*:H^1(X,\Z) \to H^1(Y,\Z)$ is an isomorphism and the sequence